Avanade/NTangle/docs/SqlServer.md

 #### Dequeue

-The events will be dequeued from the database using stored procedure [`spEventOutboxDequeue`](../samples/SqlServerDemo/SqlServerDemo.Database/Schema/NTangle/Stored%20Procedures/Generated/spEventOutboxDequeue.sql); this will dequeue the events  from the underlying [`EventOutbox`](../samples/SqlServerDemo/SqlServerDemo.Database/Schema/NTangle/Tables/Generated/EventOutbox.sql) and [`EventOutboxData`](../samples/SqlServerDemo/SqlServerDemo.Database/Schema/NTangle/Tables/Generated/EventOutboxData.sql) tables.
+The events will be dequeued (up to the maximum dequeue size) from the database using stored procedure [`spEventOutboxDequeue`](../samples/SqlServerDemo/SqlServerDemo.Database/Schema/NTangle/Stored%20Procedures/Generated/spEventOutboxDequeue.sql); this will dequeue the events  from the underlying [`EventOutbox`](../samples/SqlServerDemo/SqlServerDemo.Database/Schema/NTangle/Tables/Generated/EventOutbox.sql) and [`EventOutboxData`](../samples/SqlServerDemo/SqlServerDemo.Database/Schema/NTangle/Tables/Generated/EventOutboxData.sql) tables.

 <br/>